 We hit the road early Friday morning to make it to the Henry Ford Museum in Dearborn, MI.
-Emily’s folks got me tickets to the Ford Rouge Factory Tour, which is where the Ford F150 is built and dreams come true.
+Mark and Karen got me tickets to the Ford Rouge Factory Tour, which is where the Ford F150 is built and dreams come true.
 Our tour began at the museum.
 Pictured below are the Davidson boys and a window depicting Henry Ford’s boyhood curtains (not really).

 We were told to make our way to the blue podium.
 There weren’t very many people in line for this tour, which was nice.